 - poor attention to physical appearance

 - loss of energy

 - sleeping too much or too little

 Five steps to help a colleague or friend

-In a recent Pomegranate Health podcast, Dr Gordon offered these five tips to get a more positive outcome supporting a colleague.
+In a Pomegranate Health podcast, Dr Gordon offered these 5 tips to get a more positive outcome supporting a colleague:

 Connect with a struggling colleague

 Talking to a colleague about self-care can be challenging.
 Here are some conversation examples and ideas to help you have that difficult conversation with a colleague in need.

 |Before the person has agreed to the support conversation

 Approach the person in a relaxed and private space.